 How Much Does a Trip to Israel Cost

 The cost of travel in Israel is comparable to many metropolitan western cities.
 Expect prices for decent hotels to cost upward $150.00 USD a night.
 Dining and activity prices are also similar to the large cities of the U.S. or Europe.
 That said, there are many options for hostels or shared Airbnb spaces, as well as plenty of delicious and cheap street food.
 Though Israel is not cheap compared to say, Southeast Asia, it is still very doable on most budgets.

-Other Things to Know Before Planning a trip to Israel
+Other Things to Know Before Planning a Trip to Israel / Israel Itinerary

 From beaches, to deserts, and everything in between, Israel is a destination that should not be overlooked.
 If you’ve been to Israel, where was your favorite place to go?
 If you haven’t been yet, let me know if you have any questions.

 Click on the images below to Pin ❤️